daniyalrosli/Final-Year-Project/README.md

 The following technologies are used to build HeartCare:
 	•	Frontend: Next.js for the doctor-facing dashboard interface.
-	•	Backend: Django and Flask to handle data processing, API integration, and model deployment.
+	•	Backend: Django and Flask will handle data processing, API integration, and model deployment.
 	•	Model Development: Jupyter Notebook for developing and testing machine learning models.
 	•	Database: MySQL is used to store patient information and predict results.